ypei55/SWE4351_GroupProject/README.md

+# Scientific Calculator
+Built a scientific calculator using Java programming language by implementing an object-oriented design.
+The calculator is built as a command line application and takes inputs from user for any operation they select based on the operation list displayed to them.
+All inputs, calculations and results are saved in a file named CalculationsHistory.txt.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.